mmower/rez/docs/REZ.md

       ]]
     end

 In this slightly more complex example we combined the `SEQUENCE` behaviour with the `SELECT` behaviour.
 Wilmer will now attempt to shoot Sam if he can, if he's been disarmed he'll attempt to take any available handgun, failing that if he's in the same place as Sam & Gutman he'll attempt to threaten Sam.
-Note the use of the `INVERT` decorator to change the meaning of the `ACTOR_HAS` conditional behaviour.
+Note the use of the `INVERT` decorator to change the meaning of the `ACTOR_HAS` condition task.

-You can see how with these two simple concepts we can create a more complex behaviour and this is just the beginning.
-It's also easier to understand and modify than if this had been written as code.
+You can see how with a few simple concepts we can create more and more complex behaviours, and this is just the beginning.
+It can also be a lot easier to understand and modify a complex behaviour tree than the equivalent JS code.

-A useful way to think about behaviours is as composites, decorators, and leafs.
-Composites are behaviours like `SEQUENCE` and `SELECT` that take potentially many children.
-They tend to provide structure in how those children gets processed.
-Decorators like `MAYBE` and `INVERT` take one child and manipulate how that child is executed or its result.
-Finally leaves like `ACTOR_HAS` and `ACTOR_TAKES` do not have children, but are often the most powerful since they are written for your game and implement specific tests and actions that do useful stuff.

 Note that Rez behaviour trees do not presently support a 'running' status such as is common with some popular behaviour tree implementations (e.g. Crysis on which this is loosely based).
 A real-time FPS requires 'running' because some of its actions may take many game ticks (e.g. pathfinding to a new location).
 This is assumed not to be the case for Rez games.
 Support for 'running' may be implemented in the future if it turns out to be useful.

-Note that the working memory is reset each time the behaviour tree is executed.
-In future it may be possible to specify that the working memory (or parts of it) are preserved between executions.
-At the moment to make a lasting change you need to modify the attribute of an in-game object.
-This could be the behaviour itself.

 # Attributes